mjj6411770/nie_toolbox_shared/README.md

 ###
 ## To start

-In the folder /test, you can find two .m files, SignalAnalysis is the toolbox for performing the analysis, and the Display.m is the live editor file which you can see the results step by step. and the other four .txt files are the NIE signals and blank signals we mentioned in the paper.
+In the folder /test, you can find two .m files, SignalAnalysis is the toolbox for performing the analysis, and Display.m is the live editor file in which you can see the results step by step.
+Furthermore, the other four .txt files are the NIE and blank signals we mentioned in the paper.

-In the fisrt section are created to imprt the data and creaste new classes which is given by, the first name string in the folder is imported into the class.
+In the first section are created to import the data and create new classes which is given by the first name string in the folder and is imported into the class.

 ```matlab
     Sig1 = SignalAnalysis(names_Str(1));